The day on which one starts out is not the time to start one's preparations.

 I also employ a Pack-It® Tube Cube (also from Eagle Creek) to carry miscellaneous items, things that don't logically group in other ways (such as my flashlight, Jakstrap, whistle, compass, alarm clock, sunglasses, eyeglass retainer, water cup, garbage bags, etc.).
 This bag is 13 × 4 × 3 inches (33 × 10 × 8cm) in size, weighs 3 oz.
 (90g), and fits neatly along one side of my carry-on.
 Sort of my "junk drawer".

-On business-related trips I additionally carry a small see-through packing cube to hold miscellaneous laptop gear: power supply & cord, cube tap, mouse, network cables, flash memory card adapter, earphones, and a remote control for presentations.
-The Cable Management™ 10, made by Think Tank Photo (and pictured at right), is a good choice for this usage; it measures 7.5 × 3.75 × 2.25 inches (19 × 9.5 × 6cm), and carries a lifetime "no rhetoric" warranty.
+Think Tank Photo Cable Management 10Finally, I carry a small see-through packing cube to hold miscellaneous electrical gear: computer power supply & cord, cube tap, mouse, network cables, flash memory card adapter, earphones, remote control for presentations, etc. The Cable Management™ 10, made by Think Tank Photo (and pictured at right), is a good choice for this usage; it measures 7.5 × 3.75 × 2.25 inches (19 × 9.5 × 6cm), and carries a lifetime "no rhetoric" warranty.

 As with organizer pouches, eschew large packing cubes (that's what luggage is for) or multiples of the same colour.